A554551N/RPGNotebook/7thSeaWed/20230726 Session Notes.md

 **Location:** The burning shell of Varnham's manor

-*The crew returns from the wake to find Varnham's house fully involved.  *
+*The crew returns from the wake to find Varnham's house fully involved.
+They leap into action*

 - Notes start here